 Risks of Equine Therapy

-Physical and psychological safety concerns are taken into account before, during, and after each EAT session.
-One physical risk that all EAT participants take on are consequences for crossing physical and emotional boundaries, potentially making the individual feel vulnerable or even unsafe.
+- Risk of vulnerability: One physical risk that all EAT participants take on are consequences for crossing physical and emotional boundaries, potentially making the individual feel vulnerable or even unsafe.
 This, however, presents a unique opportunity to address this important topic metaphorically throughout each session, which can help grow self-confidence and overcome certain fears.

-Horses are large powerful animals that can cause injuries, especially if they’re not properly respected.
+- Risk of injury: Horses are large powerful animals that can cause injuries, especially if they’re not properly respected.
 In most cases, there will be an equine specialist present to monitor all physical safety aspects of each session.
 Release forms should be required to participate and will generally be included during intake documentation.

-It’s also always important to consider weather when preparing for an EAT session, and to check in with your therapist or facility about inclement weather condition policies.
+- Potential for inclement weather: It’s also always important to consider weather when preparing for an EAT session, and to check in with your therapist or facility about inclement weather condition policies.
 Some arenas are covered and can still facilitate sessions.

 Cost of Equestrian Therapy

 The cost of equine assisted therapy sessions are dictated by the professional and vary depending on several variables.
 Each session usually costs slightly more than a typical office therapy appointment.
-Some of those variables include the type of EAT session, number of professionals on the treatment team (facilitators/specialists/horses) and the length of session.
+Some of those variables include the type of EAT session, number of professionals on the treatment team (facilitators/specialists/horses), and the length of session.

 Some equine assisted therapy facilities and therapists accept insurance for therapy.
 EAT sessions are individualized and therefore are very client-specific.
 A fee agreement should be made before the first session.